AcademiccMacharia/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 ![meme](https://s3.amazonaws.com/intranet-projects-files/holbertonschool-higher-level_programming+/272/rtcwz.jpg)

-The table below explains the files in this directory as well as their descriptions.
+The table below shows the files in this directory as well as their descriptions.

 | **Files** | **Description** |
 | -------- | --------- |